osa1/tiny/README.md

 By default tiny connects to both servers.
 You can connect to only the second server by passing `freenode` as a command line argument.

+You can use `--config <path>` to specify your config file location.

 ## Key bindings

 - `C-a`/`C-e` to move cursor beginning/end in the input field